member-gentei/gentei-docs/docs/faq.md

 The best way to do so is by posting in the `#gentei-限定` channel in the [Hololive Creators Club Discord](https://discord.gg/xJd9De).

 If you're a server moderator/owner/admin using Gentei, consider following the `#gentei-announce` channel to receive comms about new features, disruptions, and other announcement-worthy stuff.

+If you would prefer to reach out privately, feel free to DM `のヮの#6969` over Discord as well.